Blue-green algae, that is.

 If I had to describe the odor, I would have to say that it smells similar to rotting plants – like a swamp.

-If you still aren’t sure that you are dealing with blue green algae then I have a simple test you can do.
+If you still aren’t sure that you are dealing with blue-green algae, then I have a simple test you can do.

-What causes blue-green algae to appear in your aquarium?
+What causes blue-green algae to appear?